 The Group recognizes that it is essential to eliminate all forms of inequality, implement initiatives to respect human rights, and foster systems and a corporate culture that enable diverse employees around the world to thrive, in order to ensure the continued existence and growth of our businesses and companies.
 We contribute to the creation of a better society by promoting respect for human rights of not only employees but also a wide range of stakeholders throughout the value chain, promoting DE&I (diversity, equity, and inclusion), including active participation by women, building employment and labor systems, and promoting work-life balance through work style reforms.

-◆Building an organization that respects individuality and diversity
+◆Building an organization that respects individuality and diversity with a flexible decision-making process and a variety of perspectives.

 <Policy on DE&I (diversity, equity, and inclusion) >